airborne-commando/OPSEC-OSINT-Tools/README.md

   - According to Johns Hopkins University[^67] it is.

-“A subfield of publishing which distributes academic research and scholarship.”
+>“A subfield of publishing which distributes academic research and scholarship.”

 - Commercial data:

-  - "Commercial Data means any and all data and information relating to an identified or identifiable Person (whether the information is accurate or not), alone or in combination with other information, which Person is or was an actual or prospective customer of, or consumer of products offered by, the VS Business or L Brands Business, as applicable.
+>"Commercial Data means any and all data and information relating to an identified or identifiable Person (whether the information is accurate or not), alone or in combination with other information, which Person is or was an actual or prospective customer of, or consumer of products offered by, the VS Business or L Brands Business, as applicable.
 Commercial Data means any and all data collected or otherwise processed by the Seller Entities relating to a customer of the Business" (Law Insider, 2025).[^36]

 - Grey literature:

-  - Grey literature, as defined by the Welch Medical Library, is "information produced on all levels of government, academics, business and industry in electronic and print formats not controlled by commercial publishing i.e. where publishing is not the primary activity of the producing body" (Joseph, 2025, paras.
-1–2)[^37].
+>"Grey literature, as defined by the Welch Medical Library, is "information produced on all levels of government, academics, business and industry in electronic and print formats not controlled by commercial publishing i.e. where publishing is not the primary activity of the producing body" (Joseph, 2025, paras.
+1–2)"[^37].

 - genealogical:

-  "Genealogical research is the tracing of an individual's ancestral history using historical records, both official and unofficial" (University of Maryland Libraries, n.d., para.
+>"Genealogical research is the tracing of an individual's ancestral history using historical records, both official and unofficial" (University of Maryland Libraries, n.d., para.
 1).[^39]

-  "Genealogy is the study of families and their ancestors and histories" (Virginia Tech University Libraries, n.d., para.
+>"Genealogy is the study of families and their ancestors and histories" (Virginia Tech University Libraries, n.d., para.
 1).[^38]

    - Genealogy: Using family history research and genealogy databases as an intelligence-gathering tool.
    - Death records: Gathering intelligence from records such as death notices, obituaries, gravestone databases, and burial registries.(news papers or local news sites)